African Research Network for Neglected Tropical Diseases (ARNTD) African Researchers’ Small Grants Program 2022

 - Must hold at least a Master’s degree or should be actively enrolled in doctoral studies.
-Applicants holding a doctoral degree (e.g., PhD, DrPH, DSc) must have graduated no more than seven years ago.
+Applicants holding a doctoral degree (e.g. PhD, DrPH, DSc) must have graduated no more than five years ago.
 Clinicians (e.g. MBChB, MBBS, MD, DVM holders), who have not completed a Master’s degree must have some specialist training (e.g., Membership, Fellowship) or be able to demonstrate relevant research training/experience

 - Must not currently hold positions above lecturer/assistant professor level or equivalent